 And, above all, you should be respectful to other road users.
 Soon after arriving in the park I have to do an emergency stop as a young bull elephant barges onto the road.
 It becomes clear he is the white van man of the Luangwa traffic system, honking angrily at the Land Cruiser and anything else hoping to overtake him.
 Keeping a sensible following distance are a convoy of giraffes, their heads gently bobbing above the treeline.

-– and in driving yourself you soon realise you are, if not exactly a starring cast member, at least a non-speaking extra in the production.
-In accidentally bashing the car horn to reach for
+It’s said often that safari is one long drama – and in driving yourself you soon realise you are, if not exactly a starring cast member, at least a non-speaking extra in the production.
+In accidentally bashing the car horn to reach for a sandwich, I send about 20 tonnes of panicked hippo pods bundling into a lagoon.

 Finding your way around requires skill in South Luangwa: a labyrinth of tangled foliage and oxbow lakes where water lilies grow.
 It means that even self-drivers are advised to sometimes park up at lodges and enlist the services of a guide such as Yona Banda: a local who has honed a Superman-like ability to spot animals at long range ever since he was president of his secondary school wildlife club.
 With Yona at the wheel, we soon happen upon a herd of 40 more elephants crossing the Luangwa river – their trunks raised like periscopes as they wade through the current.